narmin24/Teams-Clone_Engage/README.md

 <img src="https://github.com/narmin24/Teams-Clone_Engage/blob/main/Call_connected.png">
  </p>
 <br />
-I've buit a one-on-one (Peer-2-Peer) Video Calling Website using mainly WebRTC and Socket.io.
+I've buit a Peer-2-Peer Video Calling Website using mainly WebRTC and Socket.io.
 This is my submission for Microsoft Engage 2021.

 ## 1. Technologies and Libraries Used